 When you purchase a life insurance policy, you pay the insurance company a predetermined amount of money each month.
 That money is then invested, which grows over time.
 When you pass away, your listed beneficiaries automatically receive your invested money in a lump-sum payment.

 Who Needs Life Insurance, and How Much?

 People primarily purchase life insurance to provide for their beneficiaries in case of an unexpected death.
 And while policy sales and life insurance coverage rates are at their lowest levels in fifty years, most Americans admit that they could use more coverage:

 Term life policies are the most popular and common coverage plans available.
 They are active for a specific length of time.
 The term could be a few months or a few decades, but the contract always comes with a definite end date; and these policies have no cash value if you survive beyond the end of the contract.
-Since term policies are temporary and usually have no cash value, they are best suited for individuals who want to provide a financial safety net for their families in the event of a premature death.
+Since term policies are temporary and usually have no cash value, they are best suited for individuals who want to provide a financial safety net for their families in the event of a premature death (with the exception of suicide).
 Since they are temporary contracts, insurers can guarantee higher benefit payouts for lower premiums.